MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/New-MgUserMobileAppTroubleshootingEvent.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ADDITIONALINFORMATION <IMicrosoftGraphKeyValuePair\[]>: A set of string key and string value pairs which provides additional information on the Troubleshooting event
+`ADDITIONALINFORMATION <IMicrosoftGraphKeyValuePair[]>`: A set of string key and string value pairs which provides additional information on the Troubleshooting event
   - `[Name <String>]`: Name for this key-value pair
   - `[Value <String>]`: Value for this key-value pair

-APPLOGCOLLECTIONREQUESTS <IMicrosoftGraphAppLogCollectionRequest\[]>: The collection property of AppLogUploadRequest.
+`APPLOGCOLLECTIONREQUESTS <IMicrosoftGraphAppLogCollectionRequest[]>`: The collection property of AppLogUploadRequest.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CompletedDateTime <DateTime?>]`: Time at which the upload log request reached a completed state if not completed yet NULL will be returned.
   - `[CustomLogFolders <String[]>]`: List of log folders.
   - `[ErrorMessage <String>]`: Indicates error message if any during the upload process.
   - `[Status <AppLogUploadState?>]`: AppLogUploadStatus

-BODYPARAMETER `<IMicrosoftGraphMobileAppTroubleshootingEvent>`: Event representing a users device application install status.
+`BODYPARAMETER <IMicrosoftGraphMobileAppTroubleshootingEvent>`: Event representing a users device application install status.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AdditionalInformation <IMicrosoftGraphKeyValuePair[]>]`: A set of string key and string value pairs which provides additional information on the Troubleshooting event
     - `[Name <String>]`: Name for this key-value pair